JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 Burası, kazanın olduğu kavşak.
 This is the junction where the accident took place.

+> [!EXAMPLE]
+> This is the house where I live.
+> The park where we play is beautiful.
+> She visited the city where her grandparents were born.
+> That’s the school where I learned to read.
+> Do you know the restaurant where they serve the best pizza?
+> The library where he studies every day is very quiet.
+> They went to the beach where they spent their summer holiday last year.
+> The shop where I bought my coat is having a sale.
+> The hotel where we stayed had an amazing view of the sea.
+> The mountain where they went hiking is covered in snow now.
+> The garden where the wedding took place was decorated with lights and flowers.
+> The neighborhood where she grew up has changed a lot over the years.
+> The forest where we camped last weekend is known for its rare wildlife.
+> That’s the museum where the artist’s most famous painting is displayed.
+> He showed me the place where he had his first job as a teenager.
+> The university where she studied for her master’s degree is highly prestigious.
+> The cafe where we had lunch yesterday is famous for its homemade desserts.
+> The town where the festival is held every year attracts visitors from all over the country.
+> The island where they spent their honeymoon is a popular tourist destination.
+> The small village where the film was shot has become a major tourist attraction because of its breathtaking scenery and unique architecture.

 > [!WARNING]  Eğer nerede sorusuna cevap veriyorsak, "where" kullanırız ama "hangi" sorusuna cevap veriyorsak, "which" kullanırız.
 > Bu, Shakespeare'in hayatıyla ilgili bilgi edinebileceğin bir makale.